landlab/landlab/docs/model_grid.rst

 		# Derived parameters
 		dt = 0.1*dx**2 / kd    # time-step size set by CFL condition

 Next, we calculate the values of parameters that are derived from the user-defined parameters.
 In this case, we have just one: the time-step size, which is set by the Courant-Friedrichs-Lewy condition for an explicit, finite-difference solution to the diffusion equation (to be on the safe side, we multiply the ratio :math:`\Delta x^2 / k_d` by 0.1 instead of the theoretical limit of 1/2).
 With the parameter values above, :math:`\Delta t = 1000` years, so our total run duration will be one million years.
 Remember, though, that the same code could be used for any diffusion application with a source term.
-For instance, we could model conductive heat flow, with :math:`k_d` representing thermal diffusivity and ``uplift_rate`` representing steady head input.
+For instance, we could model conductive heat flow, with :math:`k_d` representing thermal diffusivity and ``uplift_rate`` representing heat input by, for example, radioactive decay in the earth's crust.

 Creating and Configuring the Grid